DhruvaKumar/CarND-Traffic-Sign-Classifier/readme.md

 #### Samples of the dataset

-Randomly plot samples of the dataset:
+Random samples of the dataset:

 ![alt text][image1]
 ![alt text][image2]